-Dancing that is explicitly suggestive or provocative will not be allowed.
+Dancing that is deemed to be unsafe will not be allowed.
 A student who is dancing inappropriately will be warned and told to stop.
 Should the behavior then continue, the student would be required to leave the dance following the notification of a parent.

 The District Drug and Alcohol Policy (see below) is in effect for all school events, including school dances.
 Its terms and consequences apply to all students, regardless of quantity of substance used or possessed.
-An alco-sensor device and a police officer will generally be present at all school dances.
-The alco-sensor will be administered to any student who exhibits behavior, which creates suspicion of alcohol use.
-Refusal to take an alco-sensor test may, in any case, result in a determination of guilt.
+A breathalyzer and a police officer will generally be present at all school dances.
+The breathalyzer will be administered to any student who exhibits behavior, which creates suspicion of alcohol use.
+Refusal to take a breathalyzer test may, in any case, result in a determination of guilt.
 A parent will be contacted in all cases.